Q&A with Dr.Shokrian

 Final results take about four to six months to completely develop.
 Incisions will continue to improve with time, eventually fading to thin white lines between 12 and 18 months after the procedure.

 Tissue flap breast reconstruction benefits patients who are not candidates for breast implants or would prefer to use natural means to restore their breasts.
-Several different types of tissue flap procedures exist depending on which donor site is chosen for the tissue graft.
+Several types of tissue flap procedures exist depending on which donor site is chosen for the tissue graft.
 Common donor sites include the abdomen, back, thighs and buttocks.

 The procedure is completed under general anesthesia and can be completed alongside the mastectomy, although some patients may opt to have their breast reconstruction surgery performed at a later date.
-During the procedure, tissue is removed from the donor site and transplanted to the breasts in order to rebuild them to their pre-mastectomy size and shape.
-Surgery can take between three and eight hours depending on the type of tissue flap procedure completed.
+During the procedure, tissue is removed from the donor site and transplanted to the breasts to rebuild them to their pre-mastectomy size and shape.
+Surgery can take between three and eight hours depending on the tissue flap procedure completed.

 Not every patient is a candidate for tissue flap breast reconstruction.
-Since healthy blood vessels are needed to provide live tissue grafts, patients who smoke are not typically good candidates for this particular procedure.
+Since healthy blood vessels are needed to provide live tissue grafts, patients who smoke are not typically good candidates for this procedure.
 Drs.
 Everett and Shokrian can determine whether a patient is a good candidate for tissue flap breast reconstruction after an in-person evaluation.

 Patients will need to rest and focus on recovery for three to four weeks before being able to return to work and gradually resume their normal activities.
 Exercise and more strenuous activities can be resumed about six weeks into recovery.
 Common side effects include discomfort, bruising and swelling, which can be mitigated using compression garments.

-Surgical drains will likely be placed in both the breasts and the tissue flap donor site.
+Surgical drains will be placed in both the breasts and the tissue flap donor site.
 They will be removed once they are no longer needed, typically one to two weeks after surgery.
 Like implant breast reconstruction, results will be immediately visible but will require several months to develop fully.
 Scars and incision marks will continue to fade and improve for up to 18 months.